streamlit/streamlit/docs/getting_started.md

 ## Part 2: Setting up a Streamlit app

-Now that Streamlit is installed our virtual environment and we've validated everything is working correctly, let's set up a minimal Streamlit app:
+Now that Streamlit is installed in our virtual environment and we've validated everything is working correctly, let's set up a minimal Streamlit app:

 1. Create a new Python file named `first_app.py`, then open it with your IDE